Candlestickers/Candlestick/README.md

 ```
 brew install python@3.10
 ```
 Then run the version command at the end as a check.
-If you would like to install python without homebrew, [you can download it from their site here](<https://www.python.org/>), and for more detailed steps [check out this article.](<https://www.dataquest.io/blog/installing-python-on-mac/>)
+If you would like to install Python without Homebrew, [you can download it from their site here](<https://www.python.org/>), and for more detailed steps [check out this article.](<https://www.dataquest.io/blog/installing-python-on-mac/>)

 ### 3. Node Version Manager
-(nvm = Node Version Manager)
+<sup>(nvm = Node Version Manager)</sup>

 nvm is a CLI library that helps you manage the Node versions you have installed on your device.
 You should be able to [install Node versions directly from online](<https://nodejs.org/en/download>), but as we're going for a specific older version and to be more organized, we recommend installing nvm.
 Run a quick nvm check to see if you have it installed—